CityOfZion/neo3-boa/boa3_test/examples/README.md

 ## AMM

-The AMM (Automated Market Maker) is a smart contract with the goal to automatize token trading.
-Instead of buying from and selling to other users, there is a liquidity pool that stores two tokens and if the user wants to buy tokens from there, they can.
+The AMM (Automated Market Maker) is a smart contract that automates the process of token trading.
+This example was mainly based on [Uniswap V2](https://uniswap.org/blog/uniswap-v2/), and showcases one of the simplest implementations of blockchain AMMs.
-The example was mainly based on [Uniswap V2](https://uniswap.org/blog/uniswap-v2/)
+It establishes a liquidity pool of two specific tokens, that are kept at a fixed ratio in the pool.
+Users can provide liquidity to the pool by sending amounts of the accepted tokens, and receiving a liquidity token that represents their participation in the pool.
+Other users can then swap the tokens directly one for the other.
+Liquidity providers receive a percentage of the fees as incentive to keep their tokens in the pool.
+The relative prices of the token pair varies according to the expected fixed ratio, and if they fluctuate away from prices on other markets, it creates an incentive for users to make a profit on this difference, thus returning balance to the pool.

 ## Hello World